High Quality QCD Axion in the Standard Model: Conclusion and Discussions

 In conclusion, the axion, as the Nambu-Goldstone boson associated with the $U(1)_{PQ}$ symmetry, has long been regarded as a compelling solution to the strong CP problem.
 However, it suffers from a serious quality problem, and the very existence of a global $U(1)_{PQ}$ symmetry is often introduced by hand.
 In this Letter, we have shown that the discrete gauge symmetries $\mathbb Z_4$ and $\mathbb Z_3$, which can naturally arise within the SM structure, are sufficient to generate a high-quality PQ symmetry and QCD axion.
 Moreover, the right-handed neutrino required by the model simultaneously accounts for neutrino masses and the baryon asymmetry of the Universe, while the chiral fermion $\chi$ remains stable and serves as a part of DM.

 Taking into account both the axion quality and cosmological constraints, this framework leads to several testable predictions.
 First, the QCD axion mass is predicted to lie within the range $10^{-5}\,\text{eV} \lesssim m_a \lesssim 10^{-4}\,\text{eV}$, and its coupling to photons can be probed by upcoming haloscope experiments.
 Although phenomenologically our model is similar to the DFSZ model, the detection of a lighter axion with mass $m_a \lesssim 3 \times 10^{-5}\,$eV in experiments would exclude our model.
 Second, a light fermionic DM component may slightly modify the matter distribution, leaving observable imprints as a smoking gun.
-Additionally, the Yukawa coupling of the right-handed neutrino is suppressed by the Planck scale, predicting a relative small Majorana mass $10\,\text{TeV} \lesssim M_N \lesssim 10^3\,$TeV.
+Additionally, the Yukawa coupling of the right-handed neutrino is suppressed by the Planck scale, predicting a relative small Majorana mass $10\,\text{TeV} \lesssim M_N \lesssim 10^3\,$TeV\footnote{If we assume the charges of $\Phi$ to be $(2,2)$, the $\Phi$ can couple to $\bar N\bar N$ without suppression of the $M_\text{pl}$ and the right-handed neutrinos receive masses of the order $10^{10-12}$ GeV.
+Furthermore, one of the $\chi$s becomes a candidate of the DM of mass $10^{4-6}$ GeV.
+However, we need the substantial suppression of an allowed potential $\Phi^6$ to keep the high quality of the axion.}.
 In such a case, the observed baryon asymmetry can be explained through the non-thermal \cite{Buchmuller:2005eh} or the resonant leptogenesis \cite{Pilaftsis:2003gt}.

+However, if we consider the $B-L$ gauge symmetry instead of the $\mathbb Z_4$, we have to introduce a new Higgs field to generate the masses of the right-handed neutrinos.
+In this extension of the SM, the masses of the right-handed neutrinos are independent of the $PQ$ breaking scale and they can be much larger than the $PQ$ breaking scale such as $M_{N_i} \sim 10^{15}$ GeV.
+See the Appendix for details of the $B-L$ extension of the SM.

 Overall, we provide a novel perspective on the strong CP problem and model building: addressing the puzzles of the SM by ingredients already embedded within it.
 Every new degree of freedom introduced in this setup is well motivated and minimal in nature.